Skip to main content

 The FRM (Financial Risk Manager) Part 1 exam is the first of two levels in the globally recognised FRM certification programme administered by the Global Association of Risk Professionals (GARP).
 It tests foundational knowledge across quantitative analysis, financial markets, risk management frameworks, and valuation and risk models — the building blocks every risk professional needs.

 FRM Part 1 is a computer-based exam consisting of 100 equally weighted multiple-choice questions to be completed in four hours.
-GARP offers the exam in three windows each year — May, August and November — at Pearson VUE testing centres worldwide.
+GARP offers the exam in three windows each year — May, August and November — at PSI testing centres worldwide.
 In India, centres are typically available in Mumbai, Delhi NCR, Bangalore, Chennai, Kolkata, Hyderabad, Pune, Ahmedabad, and several other major cities.

 This guide covers everything you need to know about the FRM Part 1 exam in 2026 — exam dates, registration fees (including INR equivalents), eligibility requirements, the complete syllabus with topic weights, exam format, pass rates, scoring methodology, recommended study hours, and what has changed for 2026.

-FRM Part 1 Exam Dates 2026
+What Are the FRM Part 1 Exam Dates in 2026?

 Exam Window Testing Period Early Registration Deadline Standard Registration Deadline Results Released